FabricMC/fabric-docs/develop/entities/first-entity.md

 Feel free to play around with the constants to see how they affect the curve.
 [Desmos Link](https://www.desmos.com/calculator/bhlkblxhur)

 Looking into the game, you now have all you need to spawn the entity with `/summon example-mod:mini_golem`!
-Looking into the game, you now have all you need to spawn the entity with `/summon example-mod:mini_golem`!

 ![Spawn Egg showcase](/assets/develop/entity/mini_golem_summoned.png)